Riley-Py/UWaterloo-Work/The Reconstructive Nature of Memory.md

 	- This can lead to integrating with the original memory and creating a distorted memory
 ## The Recovered/False Memory Debate
 - *Recovered memories* - memories that may be falsely recollected
+- *False memories* - memories of things that never really happened
+- Eyewitness testimony is information recalled within days/weeks/months, while false/recovered memories are from several years
+- *Repressed memories* - memories that are intentionally made hard to recall/retr